All stories by Artsjournal on BroadwayStars

 What Will Happen When Our Brains Can Talk Directly To Computers? by Artsjournal

 Voice recognition, like that used by Apple’s Siri or Amazon’s Alexa, is a step toward more seamless integration of human and machine.
-The next step, one that scientists around the world …
+The next step, one that scientists around …

 SOURCE: ArtsJournal at 01:54PM